readyready15728/misc/zeus-and-poseidon-notes.md

 unaffected) so plan accordingly.
 * Sanctuaries do not require maintenance.
 * Elite housing does not require access to infirmaries or fountains.
+* If agoras don't seem to be delivering goods effectively, it could be because they are too distant from granaries and storehouses.